Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Integrated photonic quantum memristors

-Importantly, the integrated photonics paradigm makes this approach particularly appealing: MZIs constitute a standard and highly controllable building block in photonic integrated circuits (PICs), allowing compact, stable, and reproducible implementations.
-As a result, this architecture naturally supports scalability, enabling the extension from single memristive elements to large networks of coupled quantum memristors.
-The PIC used for this work is contained in a silicon nitride chip, and the waveguides are designed to be single-mode (cross-section 550 x 150 nm$^2$).
+The PIC used for this work is contained in a silicon nitride chip, and the waveguides are designed to be single-mode (cross-section 550 x 150 nm$^2$) at the emission wavelength of the source, i.e. $\sim 734$ nm.
 Multimode-interference-based integrated beam splitters (MMIs)~\cite{Soldanoilgrande} are optimized to work with the fundamental transverse electric field (TE$_0$).
-The integrated MZIs are made of two MMIs and a pair of phase shifters, one above each waveguide of the MZI's arms~\cite{Harris_14}.
+The integrated MZIs are made of two MMIs and a pair of thermal phase shifters, one above each waveguide of the MZI's arms~\cite{Harris_14}.
 Fig.~\ref{fig:pic_scheme}(b) shows the schematic PIC layout.
 The circuit is composed of two sections: a triangular scheme of three MZIs, denoted as MZI-0, MZI-1 and MZI-2, and two parallel MZIs denoted as MZI-M1 and MZI-M2.
 We inject the single photons into the second input waveguide of MZI-0 (counting from the top, see red arrow).
-Then, only the second outputs of MZI-M1 and MZI-M2 (counting from the top, see red arrows) are connected to fiber-coupled single-photon silicon avalanche diode (SPAD) detectors.
+Then, only one output of MZI-M1 and one output of MZI-M2 (see red arrows in front the detectors) are connected to fiber-coupled single-photon silicon avalanche diode (SPAD) detectors.
 The choice of the output channels is related to the properties of the MZIs: the transmission on the two outputs of MZIs is related by a $\pi/2$ phase shift, thus we can effectively sample both outputs by collecting photons at the same output channel with two different phase settings and two runs.
 This implies the doubling of the time of the experiments, but it allows the use of fewer detectors and outputs, which are generally characterized by different coupling losses. \\ In the case of the single-memristor experiments, MZI-0 is used to modulate the photon flux to the upper output with a sinusoidal shape in time, while MZI-1 and MZI-2 are set to transmit all the light to the upper and lower outputs, respectively.
 MZI-M1 is the integrated memristor, while MZI-M2 is used in a fixed setting to transmit all the photons on its lower output to compute the average photon numbers.
 In the coupled-memristor experiments, MZI-M1 and MZI-M2 serve as the integrated memristors working in parallel with independent input modulations.
-MZI-0 evenly splits the input flow between its upper and lower outputs, while MZI-1 and MZI-2 modulate the photon flux entering the two memristors with a sinusoidal time dependence.
+MZI-0 evenly and coherently splits the input flow between its upper and lower outputs, while MZI-1 and MZI-2 modulate the photon flux entering the two memristors with a sinusoidal time dependence.
 We choose the buffer length of both memristors to be equal to $M$, and we introduce a relative phase shift $\Phi$ between the time modulation of MZI-1 and MZI-2.
 Only two detectors are used in this case as well, by exploiting the $\pi/2$ phase shift between the outputs of each MZI (see Appendix~\ref{app:coupled_mems} for details).
 The feedback laws for MZI-M1 and MZI-M2 are given by: